wegotcoders/ShoesCalculator/README.md

 # Homework

-Finish your Calculator app with your group.
-This is a group assignment, keep using Pivotal!

 Using Shoes or a text-based terminal application, create a trip calculator.
 Ask the user (politely) for four inputs: